YOUR GUIDE TO:

 You can see a preview of the image in the window.
 Click the red X to remove it.
 Click the green + to add a new one from the media library.

-You can also change the size of the image in the Image size field.
-You can type dimensions the word full to adjust the size.
-(See the note below the Image size box for details)
+You can change the size of the image in the Image size box.
+You can also use the shortcuts “thumbnail”, “medium”, “large”, and “full”.
+Simply type the word into the Image size box.

 🛈 You also might find it useful to turn your image into a button.
 To add a link, go to the On click action dropdown and select the Open custom link option.
 You can then add any url link you like.